West Silvertown DLR station

 West Silvertown is a Docklands Light Railway (DLR) station in Silvertown, which opened in December 2005.
 It is located on the Woolwich Arsenal branch.
 Trains run Westbound to the Bank in the City of London and Eastbound to Woolwich Arsenal, passing through London City Airport station.

 The station is in the London Borough of Newham and is located in London fare zone 3.

 History

-Prior to December 2005, Docklands Light Railway trains would arrive at Canning Town and would only be able to continue in a South-Easterly direction towards Royal Victoria.
-In December 2005, however, the new King George V branch was opened.
+Prior to December 2005, Docklands Light Railway trains would arrive at Canning Town and continue in a south-easterly direction towards Royal Victoria.
+In December 2005, the new King George V branch was opened from Canning Town.